denysvitali/bebop/README.md

 ## Getting Started

-  * Create a new empty database (MySQL оr PostgreSQL) that will be used as a data store and a database user with all privileges granted on this database.
+  * Create a new empty database (PostgreSQL) that will be used as a data store and a database user with all privileges granted on this database.

   * Obtain OAuth 2.0 credentials (client_id and secret) from at least one of the providers (Google, Facebook, Github) so users can log into the web application.
 The OAuth callback url will be `<base_url>/oauth/end/<provider>`.
 The `<base_url>` is where the bebop web app will be mounted on your site and the `<provider>` is the lowercase provider name.
 For example, if base_url is `https://my.website.com/forum/`, then the oauth callback url for google will be `https://my.website.com/forum/oauth/end/google`.